Skip to main content

 6 mentions Positive Neutral Negative

-The optimization of the game has received mixed reviews, with users noting that while there are no performance issues on desktop systems, the overall experience, particularly on the Steam Deck, falls short compared to previous titles.
-The ability to hot-swap in multiplayer is a positive feature, but it does not fully compensate for the game's lackluster optimization.
+Overall, the optimization of the game has received mixed reviews, with users noting that while there are no performance issues on desktop systems, the experience on the Steam Deck is commendable.
+However, many feel that it still falls short compared to previous titles, particularly in terms of performance and graphical quality.

 • “No performance issues on my desktop.”